pmichali/lazyjack/README.md

 ## Under The Covers
-Here are the configuration steps that Orca does for the `prepare` command:
+For each command, there are a series of actions performed...

+### For the `prepare` command
 * Creates support network with IPv6 and IPv4.
 * Starts DNS64 container, with config file, removes IPv4 address, and adds route to NAT64 server.
 * Starts NAT64 container.